zzzyzh/SAM_Eval/README.md

     pip install -r requirements.txt
     ```

+## Contribution

+Our project primarily evaluates the segmentation effects of different prompting methods.
+Users can set the strategy parameter to explore how various strategies impact the segmentation outcomes.

+- point
+    - base
+    - far
+    - m_area
+- box
+    - base
+    - square_max
+    - square_min

 ## Test
 - prepare dataset
     - Our data follows the data preprocessing process mentioned in the [SAM-Med2D](https://github.com/OpenGVLab/SAM-Med2D) &#8194; paper.
 You can refer to `pre_data.py` to process your own dataset.